A trail runner finds sage advice in a virtual-coaching program from iFit. It changed his view of what a session on a treadmill screen can do.

 Instead, I listened to Puzey, who explained the “why” behind taking a few minutes to warm up.
 It was a weird moment of mind-reading, as he seemed to rebuke my questioning as soon as it came to my head.

 Warming up, he said, is useful because once you’re literally warmer and beginning to sweat, that’s a good indicator that on a cellular level your body is more ready for the rigors of exercise ahead.
 As a sprint-from-the-gate kind of guy, the information on why warming up matters now sticks as usable advice.

 Review: NordicTrack Treadmill With iFit

-Hills and twisting trail were a part of the virtual run.
+Hills and twisting trails were a part of the virtual run.
 The iFit program worked seamlessly with the NordicTrack treadmill, speeding up, slowing, tilting on ascents, then declining as the ersatz path went downhill.

 I’d moved a NordicTrack 2950 into my basement a few months ago for a test.
 It’s a solid machine and has found a place in my weekly regimen.
 Indeed, in 20 minutes flat, I can pace out 3 miles on a sprint day.
 Workouts via iFit range from beach jogs to mountain runs, where the NordicTrack inclines up to 15%, mapping the virtual hills.

 To be sure, I run outside for many of my miles.
 I compete in trail races and do an ultra or marathon most years.
 But the treadmill is a part of my training regimen.
 In winter, I love to run on snow some days.
 Other times, the convenience of an indoor option is alluring when roads get icy around my neighborhood.